guitarbeat/Personal-Website/memory-bank/activeContext.md

 - **[2023-07-15]** - Fixed top-level parent selector issue in the scrollbar styling section of `src/sass/_base.scss`.
 - **[2023-07-15]** - Updated the `theme-color-rgb` function in `src/sass/_tokens.scss` to use `color.channel()` instead of deprecated functions.
 - **[2023-07-15]** - Improved gradient handling with CSS variables and fallback values.
+- **[2023-07-15]** - Fixed file path issues in Snake and Bingo components by adding .js extension to imports
+- **[2023-07-15]** - Fixed remaining SASS deprecation warnings in conflict-mediation.scss by properly structuring nested selectors
+- **[2023-07-15]** - Added missing tokens import to Snake component styles
+- **[2023-07-15]** - Updated all map-get functions to map.get in _tokens.scss and _css-variables.scss
+- **[2023-07-15]** - Completed Phase 1 of the SASS Variable Standardization project

+## Phase 2 Planning
+### Comprehensive Spacing System
+- Create a more structured spacing scale with clear relationships between sizes
+- Implement spacing utilities for margin and padding
+- Define spacing tokens for specific UI patterns (form fields, cards, etc.)
+- Create a responsive spacing system that adjusts based on viewport size

+### Typography System
+- Develop a comprehensive type scale with clear hierarchical relationships
+- Define typography roles (heading, body, caption, etc.) with associated styles
+- Create responsive typography that scales based on viewport size
+- Implement a vertical rhythm system for consistent spacing between text elements
+- Define line-height and letter-spacing values for different text styles

+### Shadow System
+- Create a consistent elevation system with corresponding shadows
+- Define shadow tokens for different UI states (hover, active, etc.)
+- Implement a system for both dark and light themes
+- Create utility classes for applying shadows

+### Responsive Design System
+- Enhance the breakpoint system with more contextual breakpoints
+- Create mixins for common responsive patterns
+- Implement a container query approach for component-level responsiveness
+- Define a standard approach for responsive images and media

+### Animation and Transition System
+- Create a comprehensive animation library for common UI interactions
+- Define standard durations and easing functions for different types of animations
+- Implement a system for managing animation complexity based on user preferences
+- Create utility classes for common animations

 ## Code Quality Improvements
 - Enhanced SASS compatibility by using modern module syntax and functions